brandonavant/upgrade-azurerm-terraform-provider/README.md

 # How to Upgrade the AzureRM Terraform Provider

-This repository serves as a companion to my [LinkedIn article](TODO), which discusses the necessary steps for performing a major version upgrade (including breaking changes to resource definitions) for Terraform infrastructure-as-code that utilizes the `azurerm` provider.
+This repository serves as a companion to my [LinkedIn Article](https://www.linkedin.com/pulse/effortless-terraform-migration-upgrading-resource-version-avant), which discusses the necessary steps for performing a major version upgrade (including breaking changes to resource definitions) for Terraform infrastructure-as-code that utilizes the `azurerm` provider.

 The repository's contents are organized as follows: